-SC 205 Social Problems
+SC 205 Social Problems (3.00 cr.)

 Looks at disapproved behavior which has aroused major societal concern.
-After a survey of the main problems and theories of deviance, the social learning theory is examined.
-Various types of deviant behavior will then be examined from the vantage point of this theory.
-The behaviors include crime, sexual deviations, drug addiction, and alcohol abuse.
+After a survey of the main problems, theories of deviance, including social learning theory, are examined.
+Various types of deviant behavior are examined from the vantage point of sociological theory.
+The behaviors examined include crime, sexual deviations, drug addiction, and alcohol abuse.

-SC 206 Mass Communication
+SC 206 Mass Communication (3.00 cr.)

-Provides necessary descriptive material about the process of mass communication and the communication industries, casting this material in interpretive, analytic and evaluative contexts.
-Class issues can be grouped under four broad headings: (1) the nature and process of mass communication; (2) the communication industries including the print media (newspapers, magazines, and books), broadcasting (radio, television, and cable), the movies and the Internet; (3) the effects of the mass media on individuals, society, and culture; and (4) such topics as the news, popular culture, and advertising.
+Describes the process of mass communication and the communication industries, including the print media (newspapers, magazines, and books), broadcasting (radio, television, and cable), the movies and the Internet.
+Examines the effects of the mass media on individuals, society, and culture.